 The key to an active family is finding fun things to do in every season.
 Aim for a goal of 30 minutes for adults and 60 minutes for kids of moderate activity daily — no matter the weather!

-The big, bulky clothes of winter often provide more than just warmth; they give us a place to hide the extra winter weight we're carrying!
-Once the weather turns cold, snow and ice can make jogging and bike riding difficult — and even unsafe!
+Once the weather turns cold, snow and ice can make jogging and cycling difficult — and even unsafe!
 Don't let the cold months of winter be an excuse to cut back on your exercise routine.
 Consider these calorie-burning indoor activities:

 - Walk your local mall.